shiro46mt/shiroplot/README.md

 # shiroplot
-Shiroplot is a Python visualization library inspired with seaborn.
+Shiroplot is a Python visualization library inspired by seaborn.

 ## Installation
 Use pip